Staff at Westerings Primary Academy believe that home learning (homework) is important for the following reasons:-

-Information on our Home Learning can be found in the letter below.
+Information on our Home Learning can be found in the policy document below.

 Daily reading, which the government recommends all children should do, will form part of this homework, or could be in addition to it.
 Likewise, times tables practice (e.g. Times Tables Rockstars) or phonics for key year groups.